mokeWe/GPTqt/README.md

 ## About

-A program that utilizes OpenAI's API to get responses from their language models, it's a work in progress and I will try to update it with features/fixes every once in a while.
+A program that utilizes OpenAI's API to get responses from models, it's a work in progress and I will try to update it with features/fixes every once in a while.
 If you feel you can improve anything, open a PR.

+Side note: fined tuned models work best for applied applications, I have made my own fine tuned models however they will not be hosted here.

 ## Installation

-Python 3.9 or above is recommended but older versions will probably work just fine.
+Python 3.10 is recommended however 3.9 will work as well.

-You will need an API key to run this application.
-You can get one from [here](https://openai.com/login).
+You will need an OpenAI API key in order to run this application.
 ```bash
 git clone https://github.com/mokeWe/openAI-pyqt
 cd openAI-pyqt
 pip install -r Requirements.txt
 ```

-Before you can run the program make sure your API key is in `token.txt`, it should start like this: `sk-...` Run the program:
+Before you can run the program make sure your API key is in `token.txt`, it should start with `sk-...` Run the program:
 ```bash
 python3 pyqt.py
 ```

+## Basics

+`Tokens` are the amount of characters to generate.
+4 characters of tokenized English text is ~= to one token.
+`Temperature`: how random the model will be in its completions.
+As the temperature approaches zero the model will become repetetive.

 ## Documentation

 OpenAI provides a very good guide in prompt engineering and basic function for their large language models, it is called the [OpenAI Cookbook](https://github.com/openai/openai-cookbook).
 There are multiple examples within the repository that you try out yourself.